cilium/cilium/Documentation/architecture.rst

   requires no configuration changes in the underlying network, it is often the easiest approach to adopt initially.

-* **Direct Routing:**  In this mode, Cilium will hand all packets which are not addresses to a local container and not addresses to the local node to the Linux stack causing it to route the packet as it would route any other non-local packet.
+* **Direct Routing:**  In this mode, Cilium will hand all packets that are not addressed to a local container and not addressed to the local node to the Linux stack causing it to route the packet as it would route any other non-local packet.
 As a result, the network connecting the Linux node hosts must be aware that each of the node IP prefixes are reachable by using the